 While calculating the Rental Yield of a BTL property is relatively straight forward, there are a few points to consider:

 - Void periods – ignoring void periods is a common mistake, and if you fall victim it can easily skew your calculations.
 When calculating the yield, bear in mind that it’s unlikely you will always have a occupied property for 12 months of the year, so the total income won’t always be 12 months x £Monthly rent.
-There maybe times where you will have void periods, whether it be in-between tenants or at the very beginning of your investment.
+There maybe times where your property will experience void periods, whether it be in-between tenants or at the very beginning of your investment.
 So you may want to “stress-test” your calculations by using 11 months’ worth of rental income.

-- Rent – If you’re in the midst of your research phase, and you don’t know how much rent your prospective investments can achieve, you can look on portals like Rightmove, Zoopla and Guntree to see what other similar properties in the same area are demanding.
+- Rent – If you’re in the midst of your research phase, and you don’t know how much rent your prospective investments can achieve, you can look on portals like Rightmove, Zoopla and Gumtree to see what other similar properties in the same area are demanding.
 Alternatively, you could talk to a local letting agent.
 However, bear in mind, the “asking price” isn’t always the amount achieved.

 - Total costs – when calculating your yield, it’s important to use the real figures to get the most accurate calculations.
 So when using the total investment amount, it should include ALL your costs, which may include the following: